Fidget-Cube/webhooks/README.md

 # Webhooks
-## A collection of webhooks used for various purposes
+## A collection of webhooks used for various personal projects

 Currently including:

  - Pacific Hackers Association meetup announcements